langchain-ai/langchain/README.md

 - _FAISS_:
   - Install requirements with `pip install faiss` for Python 3.7 and `pip install faiss-cpu` for Python 3.10+.

+If you are using the `NLTKTextSplitter` or the `SpacyTextSplitter`, you will also need to install the appropriate models.
+For example, if you want to use the `SpacyTextSplitter`, you will need to install the `en_core_web_sm` model with `python -m spacy download en_core_web_sm`.
+Similarly, if you want to use the `NLTKTextSplitter`, you will need to install the `punkt` model with `python -m nltk.downloader punkt`.

 ## 🚀 What can I do with this

 This project was largely inspired by a few projects seen on Twitter for which we thought it would make sense to have more explicit tooling.
 A lot of the initial functionality was done in an attempt to recreate those.
 Those are: